Male Rhinoplasty at a Glance

-The male nose has a number of specific anatomical characteristics that must be considered when planning rhinoplasty.
-Applying female rhinoplasty aesthetics to a male patient — particularly at the nasal tip — tends to produce a result that looks over-rotated and inconsistent with masculine facial structure.
+The male nose has a number of specific anatomical characteristics that have to be considered when planning surgery.
+Applying female rhinoplasty aesthetics to a male patient, particularly at the nasal tip, tends to produce a result that looks over-rotated and inconsistent with masculine facial structure.

 Key differences that inform male rhinoplasty planning: